Choose your language

 What is Docker?

-Docker is a containerization product (and it’s also the company that supply the product ).
-It’s Open Source and you can do an awful lot with the Community Edition.
-There are paid for versions as well if you want commercial support or enterprise features.
+Docker is a containerization product (and also the company that supplies the product).
+It’s Open Source, and you can do an awful lot with the Community Edition.
+There are paid versions as well if you want commercial support or enterprise features.

 So what are containers?